 These rivers can act like their terrestrial cousins, flowing at a regular (or reduced) rate, or getting into extreme events.
 A strong AR can move 7.5 to 15 times as much water as the average flow on the Mississippi.

-Considering the years of drought the West Coast has been experiencing, these events can be useful: "On average, about 30-50 percent of annual precipitation in the West Coast states occurs in just a few AR events, thus contributing to water supply," according to NOAA.
+Considering the years of drought the West Coast has experienced, these events can be useful: "On average, about 30 to 50 percent of annual precipitation in the West Coast states occurs in just a few AR events, thus contributing to water supply," according to NOAA.
 But too much water all at once means that some of it comes down quickly and washes off into the ocean, meaning it doesn't make its way into aquifers and other natural water storage systems.
-So a large AR like the current one may not alleviate drought as much as you might expect just from looking at rainfall totals.
+So a large AR may not alleviate drought as much as you might expect just from looking at rainfall totals.

 But where the precipitation falls as snow, that contributes to the snowpack, which has been light for the last several years — an extra-thick snowpack in the Sierra Nevada mountains means more water come spring and summer as those snows melt slowly.
 (But if melting happens fast, that can cause flooding too.)